Confirmation of the boss

-The personal assessment of your own boss is an exciting thing for high potentials.
-Within the framework of academic training, the feedback was only made in the form of credit points and grades.
-It is therefore all the more important to use this opportunity as intensively as possible.
+The personal assessment of one's own boss is an exciting thing for high potentials.
+As part of the academic training, the feedback was only given in the form of credit points and grades.
+It is all the more important to make the most of this opportunity.

 Attention defense trap!

 Do not fall into the trap of defense, but ask for improvement-oriented questions.
 It is important to hear from the supervisor's feedback as precisely as possible what he values among his employees.